MULTI-SPECIES FINFISH FISHERY – Fisheries Notice

-Fishers MUST HAIL IN to confirm a landing time 24hrs in ADVANCE to arrange for a monitor to be at the landing, please understand that we need time to arrange this.
+Fishers MUST HAIL IN to confirm a landing time at least 24hrs in ADVANCE to arrange for a monitor to be at the landing, please understand that we need time to arrange this.
 You can HAIL IN to 250-266-0418.
-The HAIL phone is monitored from 7am – 7pm.
+The HAIL phone is monitored 9AM to 5PM daily

 Fishers must fill out a Fishing Log on a daily basis (one page per fishing day) recording all kept AND released fish.
 This fishing log must be submitted to the monitor at the time of landing.